elunna/nerfhack-changelog/README.md

 * Reduced weight of bullwhips to 7 aum
 * Increased weight of shuriken to 2 aum each.
 * Wielded polearms grant an AC bonus depending on their weight (for every 30aum, they grant -1AC)
 * **Spears** at expert skill can skewer through enemies, allowing you to hit the enemy directly behind the target.
 Peacefuls are prevented from being hit unless the spear is cursed.
 We also won't auto-skewer the spot unless it is visible or spottable via ESP.
 Skewering doesn't trigger most passive attacks unless it's a passive electrifying attack and you attack with a metal spear.
+Most of the time you won't get a skewer unless the monster is below 20% of it's health, otherwise if it's a kebabable monster or a solid or blobby monster, you'll always be able to skewer.
-* **Tridents** at skilled can also skewer monsters.
+* **Tridents** at basic can also skewer monsters.
 * **Spetums** can skewer up to 3 monsters when used in melee whilst riding a steed
 * **Ranseurs** can disarm monsters or the player when pounded or used in melee whilst riding a steed.
 * **Bardiches (long poleaxes)** have a 1 in 100 chance of beheading monsters (or the player)
 * Wielding and unwielding **curved swords** takes 0 turns.
 * **Morning stars and flails** can stun monsters (or the player) on critical hits.
 Player must be skilled or better.
 * Special weapon effects (like rogue backstab, flail stunning, and samurai katana weapon smashing) have been enabled when two-weaponing.
 * **Crossbows** no longer grant multishot, instead their damage output is multiplied by your skill (dnh)
-* No multishot when **fumbling**
 * **Boomerangs** will can pass through enemies on hit.
-* **Polearms** can be used to trigger traps (from NetHack Fourk).
+* **Polearms** can be used to trigger traps (Fourk).
 * **Polearms and lances** can be pounded when blind (as long as you can sense the target)
 * **Daggers and knives** have a small chance to mulch.
 If non-cursed, the probability is 1 in 100.
 If cursed, they go through the same checks as other mulchable projectiles.
 * **Bows and crossbows** are two-handed.
 * Ported the modified version of L's Bullwhip Patch (xnh).
-* All *launchers* can contribute to missile projectile damage (adapted from SpliceHack); the damage is calculated as d(x/3), where x is the current enchantment of the launcher.
+* **All *launchers* can contribute to missile projectile damage **(adapted from SpliceHack); the damage is calculated as d(x/3), where x is the current enchantment of the launcher.

-#### War Hammers
-* war hammers have been changed from a one-handed weapon into a competitive two-handed weapon (xnh)
-* They now deal 2d6 vs small monsters and 2d8 vs large
+* **war hammers** have been changed from a one-handed weapon into a competitive two-handed weapon (xnh).
+They now deal 2d6 vs small monsters and 2d8 vs large

 #### Slings
 * Projectiles receive a strength bonus when using slings (xnh).
 However, this bonus is 3/4'th what is normally granted.